PaulShamoon/3-Days-In-Italy/docs/user_flow.md

 ### 5. Review / Edit Loop
 - **X a pin** → drop it from the working set (client-side state only, no LLM call)
-- **Make Changes** → prompt box reappears (same 500-char limit) → new prompt text + current place ID list + region-lock context sent to backend
+- **Make Changes** → prompt box reappears (same 15-500 char limit) → new prompt text + current place ID list + region-lock context sent to backend
-  - **Out-of-region check:** if the new prompt references a place/area outside the locked region, don't silently drop it — show *"That's outside your selected region (Tuscany) — want to switch regions instead?"* Confirming switches regions and restarts selection from Step 2 with the new region.
+  - **Out-of-region check:** unlike Step 2's region-name-only check, this one escalates through region name → city name → every place name in the full (all-region) dataset, so a city ("add the Colosseum in Rome") or a bare landmark ("add the Colosseum") is caught, not just an explicit region name.
+If it resolves to a region other than the locked one, don't silently drop the request — show *"That's outside your selected region (Tuscany).
+If you would like to switch to Lazio instead, please start a new trip."* There's no in-place "switch region" action; the user restarts manually if they want it.
   - Otherwise → **LLM Call #2** (same schema, same ID validation), region-lock passed as an explicit hard instruction, not implied context
 - Loop as many times as needed

 ### 6. Approve → Itinerary Generation (code-only, no LLM)
-- **Minimum-count gate:** if the remaining places can't fill 3 days at the chosen busy level, Approve is disabled with a message like *"You'll need at least 18 places for a 3-day Packed trip — add more before approving."*
+- **Minimum-count gate:** if the remaining places can't fill 3 days at the chosen busy level, Approve is disabled with a message like *"Add 2 more places to approve"* (`selectApproveGate` computes the current count and required minimum; the header renders the gap between them).
 - Day-clustering by proximity, respecting the busy-level per-day place cap
 - Nearest-neighbor ordering within each day
 - Soft warning badges for hours-overlap conflicts between neighboring places (no hard rejection)